 The JF Abercromby design is one of the best golf courses in England and the best inland golf course in Kent.

 Full Course Review

-Knole Park Golf Club is set within 1000 acres of a medieval deer park in Kent that is still home to 350 wild deer.
+Knole Park Golf Club is located near Sevenoaks, Kent, England and is set within 1000 acres of a medieval deer park that is still home to 350 wild deer.
 The course was built and opened for play in 1924 despite the construction being hampered by severe weather.
 (7 November 1924 Sevenoaks Chronicle and Kentish Advertiser) Bernard Darwin and Roger Wethered opened the course by playing a friendly match.

 Prior to consent being given and leasing the land to the club, Lord Sackville needed to be reassured that the nature and beauty of the deer park would remain unaltered.
 Upon seeing the course, he agreed this condition had been met.
 From the outset, the members reportedly complained the course was too difficult.
 Wisley and undeterred, it was suggested that no alterations would be made until the course matured.

 The course itself is known to be a JF Abercromby design.
 When the course opened, Abercromby was cited as the designer in the press and not Simpson.
 However, Tom Simpson later claimed it as his own and the course map which hangs in the men's locker room is clearly a Tom Simpson original.
 Without definitive evidence, either way, it would seem prudent to ascribe JF Abercromby the lead role and Tom Simpson adding strong consulting support.